rochacon/docker-go-present/README.md

 ## Usage

-* Create a Dockerfile with the following contents:
+* Create a Dockerfile in your presentation directory with the following contents:

 ```
 FROM rochacon/go-present